 When to take

 Take Buscopan tablets as and when you have painful stomach cramps.
-You can take Buscopan with or without food.
+Buscopan doesn't usually upset your tummy so you can take it with or without food.

 Only take Buscopan IBS Relief if a doctor has confirmed that you have IBS.